johnston9/la-donut/README.md

 7. #### As a First Time User, I want to purchase specific products quickly without having to sign up.

     - All users can purchase items without having to sign up.
 The user can make a quick selection of any item and the size or box quantity they want right from the shop page without having to go to the view item page.
-This is also intended for regular users who know what the want and want to select items quickly.
+This is also intended for regular users who know what they want and want to select items quickly.
 See prices image above.

 8. #### As a First Time User, I want to register easily.

     - The user will be given the option to sign up from the landing page, when they go to checkout and anytime in the My Account nav link.
-On clicking they will be take to the Register Page and only have to enter a username, email and password to sign up.
+On clicking they will be taken to the Register Page and only have to enter a username, email and password to sign up.
 The Registration page as with all Allauth page has been customised for greater user experience.<br>
     See [Allauth](documentation/allauth) for all Allauth images.

 <p align="center"><strong>My Account Nav Link</strong></p>